-A real case-test was used, in which energy data sets were used to evaluate the CITIESData platform and validated its effectiveness and efficiency.
-The proposed framework supports several underlying data processing systems.
-This feature makes the framework distinct to others, because it supports processing different types of data smart city from publishing extracting to within the same platform.
+A real case-test was used, in which energy data sets were used evaluate the to CITIESData platform and validated its effectiveness and efficiency.
+The proposed framework supports several processing underlying data systems.
+This feature makes the framework distinct others, because it supports processing different types of city data from smart extracting to publishing within the same platform.